jian-hong-wu/blog/sonic_comm/index.md

-# Community Sonic
+## Community Sonic
+We support community sonic, and you can get the latest package from here.
+We only support Accton branded models, for now.

 ## Our latest build
    You can download our binary from the following link:
    - [Our latest build](https://www.example.com)

-   The latest Build in the past 5 days:
+   Our latest Build in the past 5 days:
    - [link #1](https://www.example.com)
    - [link #2](https://www.example.com)
    - [link #3](https://www.example.com)